 If the preliminary decision is to search the building without evacuating the students, the principal should enlist the voluntary aid of the staff to conduct a cursory search of the building.
 Particular attention should be paid to those areas that are accessible to the public, such as hallways, stairways and stairwells, restrooms, unlocked lockers, unlocked unused classrooms, closets, and the like.
 A search should also be made on the outside of the building on low window ledges, window wells, and the base of all outside walls.

 If the decision is to evacuate staff and students, the principal should have the team conduct a more thorough search of the entire building.
-The signal to be used for evacuation is through the use of the fire drill routine.
-When a threat appears to be “dangerous”, the principal should enlist the aid of the local police and fire department in conducting the search.
+When a threat appears to be “dangerous,” the principal should enlist the aid of the local police and fire department in conducting the search.
 All searchers should vacate the building for a short period of time when the bomb is alleged to detonate.
 After the search has been made and the danger period is over, the students may then return to their classrooms for resumption of normal activities.

 In the event of the discovery of a suspected bomb, the following steps will be taken: